TaskrowSharp/TaskrowSharp/README.md

 https://taskrow.com/

-TaskrowSharp is a client that allows .NET applications communicate with Taskrow system to execute this operations:
+TaskrowSharp is a client that allows .NET applications communicate with Taskrow system to execute operations like:
 .
 Get users and groups
 .
 Get task details
 .
 Comment, forward and close tasks